-Antiropological perspectives of international business relations; applied principles of crosscultural communication and management; regional approaches to culture and business.
+Anthropological perspectives on international business relations; applied principles of crosscultural communication and management; regional approaches to culture and business.
 Cross-listed as IBS 400.
+General Studies: G.

 411 Kinship and Social Organization.
-(3) S Meanings and uses of concepts referring to kinship, consanguinity, affinity, descent, alliance, and residence in the context of a survey of the varieties of social groups, marriage, rules, and kinship terminological systems.
+(3) S Meanings and uses of concepts referring to kinship, consanguinity, affinity, descent, alliance and residence in the context of a survey of the varieties of social groups, marriage, rules, and kinship terminological systems.
 Prerequisite: 6 hours of anthropology or instructor approval.